n1kkita/carSaleRestApi/README.md

 This document provides detailed information on the available API endpoints and their usage.

+# Startup instructions

+### You can use Docker Compose to run it.
+Clone the repository on your PC, open the console and go to the root of the project, run the command 'docker compose up'.
+Wait until Docker Compose downloads the image and launches the containers.
+Then you can run queries using Postman or other similar tools.

+### The application can also be launched through the development environment.
+To do this you need to point maven-profile to 'dev' and run the application

 ## Sellers API

 ### Get All Sellers